dvcv/Powerball/README.md

 # Powerball
 I created this repository to show people why playing Powerball is not a smart investment.
 I did this by creating a simple simulation in R.

-Here you will find three folders.
-Eash one contains a pdf and Rmd files.
+Here you will find four folders.

+App: Contains an interactive app that was created with Shiny
 Powerball1: Why millionaires do not play powerball
   -Powerball1.pdf
   -Powerball1.Rmd